tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 I am not saying that SQL is evil but people depend too much on the database capabilities.
-Quite often, they let the database centric mindset creep in and compromise their domain model (I was certainly used to be guilty of this).
+Quite often, they let the database centric mindset creep in and compromise their domain model (I certainly used to be guilty of this).

 # Outro
 I feel that at this point it's already quite a bit